-This guide will walk through the complete steps for configuring a Linux Ubuntu VM on M1/M2 Mac computers.
-To be precise, we will cover all the required steps to customize your first Linux VM to run in quickly.
+This guide will walk you through configuring a Linux Ubuntu VM on M1/M2 Mac computers.
+To be precise, we will cover all the steps to customize your first Linux VM to run quickly.

 Here are the steps at a high level before you start.